-With the overall early childhood education industry becoming more developed and segmented, Chinese families have natural demand for high quality and diverse early childhood at-home educational merchandise.
-Early childhood at-home education merchandise is complementary to the education conducted at kindergartens and play-and-learn centers and is an extension of the kindergarten and play-and-learn center curriculum.
+With the overall early childhood education industry becoming more developed and segmented, Chinese families have natural demand for high quality and diverse early childhood at-home education merchandise is complementary to the education conducted at kindergartens and play-and-learn centers and is an extension of the kindergarten and play-and-learn center curriculum.
 During family time, professionally designed early childhood at-home education products foster closer and guided interactions between children and parents who typically lack teaching experience.